reancloud/PythonSampleApp/README.md

 ### Installing as a local gem

-You can check out the code from git, and then install the gem with a command similar to:
+You can check out the code from git, and then build and install the gem using:

-`gem build reandeploy-tools.gemspec && gem install reandeploy-tools-1.2.3.gem`
+`rake build install`

 ### Running from source